Personal information policy

 - has a passport which has been endorsed to show that they have the right of abode in the UK.

 If you have a property in the UK you should apply to the local authority for that address.
 If you do not have a UK property you should apply to the local authority where your preferred school is situated.
 You must apply by the deadline and provide information about where you are living and when you intend to return.
 We will initially consider the application based on your child's address abroad and any subsequent change will be considered in line with our change of address policy.
-For more information see the advice on our pages about after applying for a primary place and after applying for a secondary place.
+For more information see the advice on our admissions pages.

 For other children without automatic right of entry to the UK, an application can only be made once the child is in the country.

-For more information please read our guidance on admission of children overseas.
+For more information please read our: Guidance on admission of children overseas (PDF).

 Admission of children in care